-Since this is a graduate course using a seminar-style structure, active participation each week is expected, and this requires preparation.
+Since this is a graduate course using a seminar-style structure, active participation each week is expected and will be assessed on quality of participation.
 You are expected to do the assigned readings and come prepared to discuss.
 Each week please be prepared to: